 African violets belong to the family Gesneriad, which are comprised of three types: fibrous-rooted, tuberous-rooted, and rhizomatous-rooted.
 African violets are, of course, fibrous rooted (and as such cannot be divided to propagate).
 At the show, I saw some perfectly symmetrical, glossy-leaved plants that I initially thought were violets as well, but they were actually Petrocosmea minor.
 There is a photograph on the Canadian violet site that illustrates the absolutely perfect foliage form of these plants; they’re quite astonishing.
 I also saw many examples of Streptocarpus (Cape Primrose), a very common fibrous-rooted Gesneriad.
 True gloxinias are a type of rhizomatous Gesneriad, while their misnamed counterparts, Florist’s Gloxinias, are actually Sinningias, a group of tuberous rooted Gesneriad.

-I admit I must be the only person in the world who didn’t know that African violets were most often propagated by leaf cuttings; as this is a relatively uncommon way to propagate, it really didn’t occur to me and I admit, I actually divided one of my big violets a year ago.
-The poor thing must have been utterly traumatized, but it didn’t show it – I would have never brutalized it had I known the correct methods.
-Apparently the whole leaf propagation process is as simple as taking a sturdy leaf from the middle ranks of the plant and rooting it with powder in a soilless mixture (ideally composed of vermiculite, perlite, and activated charcoal).
+African violets are most often propagated by leaf cuttings; the process is as simple as taking a sturdy leaf from the middle ranks of the plant and rooting it with powder in a soilless mixture (ideally composed of vermiculite, perlite, and activated charcoal).
 Regular liquid fertilizer feedings and a lot of patience will produce fully formed plantlets within six months or so, upon which time they can be transplanted.
 Years ago, leaf propagation was performed by placing the stem of the cut leaf in a glass of water until roots formed, but apparently that method has fallen out of favour because it can produce weak plants.
 My new chimera cannot be propagated via leaf cuttings, however, as it will not produce a baby that is true to its parent (chimeras are genetic freaks and not easy to reproduce).
 They can be propagated via a detailed sucker or peduncle method, with the latter producing the most babies.
 Perhaps if I get daring enough, I will attempt to propagate the little beauty one day.
-In the meantime, I will try my hand at leaf propagation with some “regular” violets.
 I do think that perhaps three plants aren’t nearly enough….